My Thoughts On Every NCAA Football Game For the Playstation 2

 Overall

-The biggest thing you need to know about 06 is I think it is the best game with the most fun gameplay and features with the least amount of flaws.
+The biggest thing you need to know about 06 is I think it’s the best game with the most fun gameplay and features with the least amount of flaws.

 It has it problems like any other game, but none of those issues have ever stopped me from playing it.